mil-tokyo/DTWL_VL/README.md

-Required libraries can be installed with requirements.txt.
+Required libraries can be installed by runninng

+`pip install -r requirements.txt　`.

 Our score of the environment was obtained with the version below: